Origen-SDK/o2/python/web/source/guides/documenting/core_concepts.rst

 Sphinx allows for :sphinx_extensions:`extensions <>`, which can add additional functionality to an existing *Sphinx app*.
-Origen ties into Sphinx through a custom extension, called the |ref_ose|. *Extensions* will be covered later but for now all you need to know is the `origen_sphinx_ext` *exists* and is instrumental is hooking your *Origen application* and *Sphinx app* together.
+Origen ties into Sphinx through a custom extension, called the |ose|. *Extensions* will be covered later but for now all you need to know is the `origen_sphinx_ext` *exists* and is instrumental is hooking your *Origen application* and *Sphinx app* together.
 That said, to add documentation to your project, the view below is sufficient to get started: